deciduously/tictactoe-hs/haskell-in-english.md

 else putStrLn "1-9 only please"
 ```

-`if` in Haskell works more or less how you might expect, with the caveat that it's an *expression*, not a *statement* - that is, the entire `if` block must reduce to a value.
-Remember, `IO ()` counts - it's just a value of type "doing some IO" with nothing being passed back into the function.
-You cannot have an `if` without an `else`.
-Aside from that, though, it's as expected - you pass in a predicate and if that predicate evaluates to `true`, we'll execute the `then` block, and if not, we'll use `else`.
-If you have more than two cases, I recommend `case` over `if`.
+`if` in Haskell works more or less how you might expect with the caveat that it's an *expression* as opposed to a *statement* - that is, the entire `if` block must reduce to a value.
+Remember, a value with type `IO ()` counts - it's just a value of type "doing some IO" with nothing being passed back into the function.
+Once consequence of the expression-like nature of the construct is that you cannot have an `if` without an `else` to execute of the predicate doesn't pass.
+Aside from that, though, it's as expected - you pass in a predicate and if it evaluates to `true`, we'll execute the `then` block and if not, we'll use `else`.
+If you have more than two cases I recommend `case` over `if`.

-The first thing to check is whether or not the single character we now know we have is a valid play or not - it must be a digit from 1 to 9, not a letter or a bit of punctuation or anything.
-The first line defines this predicate using the `elem` function, which checks if the first operand of type `a` (anything) is an element of the second.
-Most functions in haskell are *prefix* in that the function names come first followed by the arguments.
-To use a function of two arguments more like an *infix* operator between two operands, you can wrap it in backticks.
+The first thing to check is whether or not the single character we now know we have is a valid play or not.
+It must be a digit from 1 to 9 and not a letter or a bit of punctuation or anything else.
+The first line defines this predicate using the `elem` function which checks if the first operand is an element of the second.
+Most functions in Haskell are *prefix* in that the function names come first followed by the arguments.
+To use a function of two arguments more like an *infix* operator between two operands, you can wrap it in backticks as in the snippet.

-This predicate is asking if our char input is a digit from 1 to 9, and employs a handy little trick to do so.
+This predicate is asking if our char input is a digit from 1 to 9 and employs a handy little trick to do so.
 We can't simply ask if `"1" == 1` because one is a `String` and the other is an `Int`.
-So first we need to get a list of valid chars `["1", "2", "3", "4", "5", "6", "7", "8", "9"]` to compare against.
-A quick way to build this array is our good friend `show` - if you recall, this is how we convert a type into something we can print out on the screen.
-In the case of an Integer, this means turning it into a string representation first to send to stdout.
+First we need to get a list of valid chars (`["1", "2", "3", "4", "5", "6", "7", "8", "9"]`) to compare against.
+A quick way to build this array is our good friend `show`.
+We saw this one in action up in our typeclass hullaballoo.
+This is how we convert a type into something we can print out on the screen.
+In the case of an Integer this means turning it into a string representation first to send to stdout.
 We can `map` the `show` function over a list `[1..9]` and it will perform that conversion for us for every element.
+I haven't used `map` yet.
+You may see `fmap` or `<$>` in other Haskell code and they all mean the same thing - return the result of calling the passed-in function on each element of a collection.
+Unlike folding where we're using our function to generate a new value from a collection this one keeps the shape of the old collection intact in our new return value.
+This is alos a common functional tool in many languages.
 We're using the range operator `..` to construct our list, and by tagging the first element with a concrete type `1::Integer` we ensure each element we're mapping `show` over is an integer to begin with.
-Pretty handy!

-So, with the predicate out of the way, we've now determined whether or not the input stored in `n` is a single digit.
-Our else statement looks like the previous - print out a quick error telling the user how exactly they were dumb, and that's it - head back on up to the top of `runGame` and hope this chucklehead learned their lesson.
+With the predicate out of the way we've now determined whether or not the input stored in `n` is a single digit.
+Our else statement looks like the previous - print out a quick error telling the user how exactly they were dumb and that's it - head back on up to the top of `runGame` and hope this chucklehead learned their lesson.
 If it was a digit, however, we can move on to one final nested `if`:

 ```haskell
 -- line 85